-Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the last paragraph of rule 3745-72-02 of the Administrative Code titled"Incorporation by reference."
+[Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (C) of rule 3745-72-02 of the Administrative Code titled " Referenced materials."]

 (A) Each time that the physical custody or title of low R.V.P. gasoline changes hands (excluding when gasoline is sold or dispensed for use in motor vehicles at a retail outlet or wholesale purchaser-consumer facility), the transferor shall provide to the transferee, on or in addition to normal bills of lading, invoices, and the like, a document containing information regarding that shipment.
 This document shall accompany every shipment of gasoline after it has been dispensed or sold.
 The document shall contain, at a minimum, the following information: